 All we need is to take a little time to find our words, the ones that deeply resonate with our own experience.
 Nothing makes that easier than free-writing.
 And free-writing is very easy.

 I’ve taught Reiki free-writing to many groups online.
 Participants typically describe their free-write experience as freeing, exciting, enlightening, liberating, easy. and the other words in the wordle.

 The experience was part of a webinar to introduce people to our Write Reiki program, and the recording was made for those who registered and couldn’t be with us live.
 But when I saw how much everyone got from the experience, I was so moved that I wanted more people to benefit, so I shared it with my email list.
 Then I thought, why stop there?
 Why not share it with the Reiki community at large?

 Why not indeed?
 So here it is.
 Just put in your earbuds and click here.

-I hope you get as excited about free-writing as we are and that you’ll want to join me for WRITE REIKI, but no worries — the recording is yours regardless.
-May it inspire you to love writing as much as we do.
+I hope you get as excited about free-writing as I am and that you’ll want to join me for WRITE REIKI, an online program to help you go deeper into your Reiki experience and clarify your understanding, so you can go beyond what you’ve been told and discover your own golden content.
+But no worries — the recording is yours regardless.
+May it inspire you to love writing as much as I do.

 The sooner you listen, the sooner you start enjoying your Reiki free-write, so please click here now!